What is CFR Incoterms ? Cost and Freight Shipping

 What is the difference between CFR terms and CIF terms?

-CFR (Cost and Freight) and CIF (Cost, Insurance, and Freight) are both Incoterms used in international shipping, but they have distinct differences in terms of cost responsibility and risk management.
-Under CFR terms, the seller is responsible for covering the costs of freight and transportation to a specified port, but the buyer assumes the risk of loss or damage to the goods once they are loaded onto the vessel.
+While both CFR (Cost and Freight Shipping) and CIF are Incoterms used in the international delivery of goods, there are differences between them in the sphere of cost responsibility and risk management.
+Whereas on a CFR term the seller pays the freight costs and transportation to a named port, under this term, the risk of loss or damage to the goods passes to the buyer from the time it is loaded onto the vessel.

-Ultimately, the choice between CFR and CIF depends on the buyer’s preferences regarding risk management and cost.
-While CFR offers lower upfront costs, CIF provides greater security through insurance coverage during shipping.
+In the end, CFR or CIF depended upon the preference of the buyer over risk management and cost.
+Where CFR provided lower upfront costs, CIF provides greater security through insurance coverage during shipment.

 Conclusion